Omega97/masters-thesis-unsupervised-bucketing/README.md

 ## Papers I covered so far

-In [[_World_Modelling_papers_read]] you can find a list of world-model-related papers that I reviewed so far.
-The same document contains also the links to the notes I took about the papers.
+See [[_World_Modelling_papers_read]] for the list of world-model-related papers reviewed so far, with links to the notes for each paper.
+Supplementary reading lives in `other-world-modelling-resources/`.

 ---

-## `Documents/`
+## `Graduation/`

-[[_Graduation]]: University administrative files: thesis front-page template, privacy/consent forms, and related paperwork.
-These are reference material for graduation requirements, not part of the research notes.
+[[_Graduation]] — University administrative material for the DSAI master's degree: thesis requirements, graduation deadlines, checklists, and official UNITS forms (title-page template, application forms, privacy notices).
+Reference material for graduation, separate from the research notes.

 ---